samanax/DatabricksEnvAutomation/README.md

-# DatabricksEnvAutomation
+# DataBricks Automation with Azure DevOps

-Automating DataBricks Cluster, Pools, Secrets and Workspace using Azure DevOps
+For the complete technical guide please refer to my [blog post](https://samanax.com/2020/05/31/databricks-automation-with-azure-devops/).